Rays vs. Orioles Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Shane McClanahan (6-0) will make his eighth start of the season.
+- The Rays will hand the ball to Zach Eflin (4-0) for his sixth start of the season.

 |Opponent